 Companies that deal with patient data and protected health information (or PHI) must have procedures and plans in place to show they are following all HIPAA guidelines to maintain data security.
 Failure to protect these data can lead to large fines.
 Some of the biggest annual fines for HIPAA violations in the past decade exceed $5 million.

-With this in mind, if you rely on G Suite for running your business and sharing documents, you may be wondering how to make G Suite HIPAA compliant.
-Does G Suite have the security features needed to maintain compliance with HIPAA?
+With this in mind, if you rely on Google Workspace for running your business and sharing documents, you may be wondering how to make G Suite HIPAA compliant.
+Does G Suite (currently called Google Workspace) have the security features needed to maintain compliance with HIPAA?